Frequently Asked Questions

 16. What should I be taking if I want to go to law school?

 Law school admissions committees look for applicants who have done well in a diverse range of courses that emphasize critical thinking and analysis, and both oral and written communications skills.
 Take courses that will sharpen your writing and analytical skills; both are very important for law school and the legal profession.
-Don’t necessarily avoid tough courses.
-Law schools will look at the courses you have taken and will generally be able to discern a difficult from an easy curriculum.
-If you are still apprehensive about taking a particular course, you might consider taking it on a pass/fail basis.
-However, taking more than a few courses pass/fail may be viewed unfavorably by law schools.
-Although there are no courses specifically crucial for admission to law school, there are more than a few law-related courses offered here at Princeton, and (logically) these should be of interest to you.
-Don’t be risk averse — take a variety of classes.
+Although there are no courses specifically crucial for admission to law school, there are more than a few law-related courses offered at Princeton, which may be of interest to you.

 17. Why are my courses so hard?